-As a matter of best practice and in order to set the groundwork for a successful thesis, all students begin with the development of a prospectus or a similar type of document as identified by the program.
-Following acceptance by the thesis chair the student must submit the finished prospectus to GER via the Thesis Transmittal Form.
+As a matter of best practice and in order to set the groundwork for a successful thesis, all students begin with the development of a prospectus, or a similar type of document as identified by the program.
+Following acceptance by the thesis chair the student must submit the finished prospectus to GS via the Thesis Transmittal Form.
 The precise timeline for the completion of the prospectus is determined by the thesis chair and the program.
-However, at the latest this needs to be completed prior to conducting research.
+However, at the latest, this needs to be completed prior to conducting research.

 The thesis prospectus is a research plan and provides a foundation prior to conducting the actual research.
-It typically includes a draft abstract, overview, start of a literature review, and brief methods section.
-While a template is provided on the GER website, programs may modify prospectus requirements to fit program needs ranging from sections to include, length, or breadth of the document, or even as to what they call it.
+It typically includes a draft abstract, an overview, the start of a literature review, a completion timeline, and a brief methods section.
+While a template is provided on the GS website, programs may modify prospectus requirements to fit program needs ranging from sections to include, length, or breadth of the document, or even as to what they call it.
 The student should follow the guidelines as set forth by their thesis chair.